Emily Winifred Dickson: Education

 Dickson was not allowed to attend Trinity College, Dublin, as women were not permitted.
 In 1887, she was accepted to the Royal College of Surgeons in Ireland which was just starting to accept women as students.
 She was the only woman medical student in her year.
 She managed to complete her training as she was permitted to take part in all the necessary activities in Sir Patrick Dun's Hospital, the Rotunda Lying-in Hospital and the National Eye and Ear Infirmary as well as the Donnybrook Dispensary and Richmond Lunatic Asylum.

 Dickson achieved her licence in 1891 and her Bachelor of Medicine in 1893, the latter with first class honours.
 In the same year, she was elected fellow of the college, the first in Ireland or Great Britain.

-It was the same year that Doctor Elizabeth Bell qualified in Queen's University in Belfast.
+It was the same year that Doctor Elizabeth Bell qualified at Queen's University in Belfast.

 Early career

 Following her graduation, Dickson was awarded a travelling scholarship by the Royal University of Ireland.
 She spent six months working in Vienna and Berlin.
 However, in Berlin she faced significant resistance about her gender, with one professor claiming she had cheated to get her position on his course and that Winifred was a man's name.

 Dickson gained her hospital experience at a variety of institutions between 1889 and 1892 she trained at St. Patrick Dun's Hospital.

-In 1894 Dickson opened her practice in her father's Dublin residence while he was MP for a constituency there, until he left the city.
+In 1894 Dickson opened her practice in her father's Dublin residence while he was MP for a constituency there until he left the city.
 She then took up a position as gynaecologist for the Richmond, Whitworth and Hardwick Hospital along with her own practice which she had moved to a new location.
 She was also selected as the assistant master to the Coombe Lying-in Hospital from 1895 to 1898.

 In 1896, she completed her Doctorate in Medicine along with a Masters in Obstetrics – again achieving both with honours.
 She was then chosen as the examiner in midwifery in the Royal College of Surgeons.
 Although she was described by some colleagues as the best gynaecologist in Dublin, many of the students disliked the idea of a woman examining them on midwifery and a petition, 14 pages of signatures long, was unsuccessfully presented to the Council of Royal College of Surgeons.

 Dickson was not purely interested in her own career and development.
 While in Vienna, Dickson wrote to the British Medical Journal on the importance of women doctors in the workhouses.
 She supported the National Society for the Prevention of Cruelty to Children and the Irish Association for the Prevention of Intemperance.
 In 1895, she presented a paper on the urgency of having women as Poor Law Guardians in Ireland.
 Her correspondence with the British Medical Association was to ensure women had access to membership and as soon as they did, in 1892, she became a member.

 Dickson became a member of staff at St. Ultan's Hospital from its foundation in 1919.